Decker School of Nursing Undergraduate Student Handbook

 The total general elective credits required for each student for degree completion may vary widely depending on each student's curriculum plan and variation in transfer credits.

-Exception to the current policy for students with catalog years prior to 2012: Staff in Student Services may approve petitions to exceed the current total of 8 credits from the Department of Health Wellness.
+Exception to the current policy for students with catalog years prior to 2012: Staff in the DSON Academic Advising and Student Services Office may approve petitions to exceed the current total of 8 credits from the Department of Health Wellness Studies.

-• 2 courses in general chemistry (L) that includes principles of inorganic, organic, and biochemistry (Students' background in science courses will be considered on an individual basis) (CHEM 101/102)
+- 2 courses in general chemistry (L) that include principles of inorganic, organic and biochemistry (students' background in science courses will be considered on an individual basis) (CHEM 101/102)

 In addition, students are expected to complete approximately 66 credits toward the degree prior to beginning the nursing major.
-Note that in order for licensed RNs to begin NURS 384 and/or NURS 484, proof of licensure must be submitted to Decker Student Services and the Clinical Site Coordinator.
+Note: For licensed RNs to begin NURS 384 and/or NURS 484, proof of licensure must be submitted to the DSON Academic Advising and Student Services Office and to the DSON clinical site coordinator.

-For admitted and enrolled Registered Nurse (RN) students only: NURS 351 and 361 (Pathophysiology/Psychopathology I and II, respectively), and NURS 365 (Pharmacology in Nursing).
+For admitted and enrolled registered nurse (RN) students only: NURS 351 and 361 (Pathophysiology I and II, respectively) and NURS 365 (Pharmacology in Nursing).

 Students requesting this option must register and pay tuition for the course in the semester in which the course is being offered.